 – Next Generation Governance Management Solutions, Nasdaq Corporate Solutions

-Digital expertise will become prevalent in the boardroom – and it will be necessary.
-As young leaders rise up the ranks, Generation X will dominate boardrooms in the coming years.
+Digital expertise will become prevalent in the business boardroom – and it will be necessary.
+As young leaders rise up the ranks, Generation X will dominate boardrooms of the future in the coming years.
 According to Ernst & Young research, Gen Xers are perceived by many to be more effective managers than Baby Boomers or Generation Y (more commonly called Millennials).
 The same research indicates that Gen Xers also seem to display more traits associated with adaptability, problem solving, and collaboration.

 Gen Xers are valuable leaders – and so, organizations must do everything possible to attract and engage them.